 He may not have made a fortune, but Baylis had a profound impact from a humanitarian point of view.
 Trevor made the hand-crank radio more accessible and affordable.

-He also introduced a strategy that made the decisions of previous radios more portable, without compromising on durability.
+He also introduced a strategy that made the decisions of previous radios more portable without compromising durability.
 His work had an impact on virtually everyone he met, including the Queen, Tom Hanks, and Nelson Mandela.

 Baylis introduced companies to the importance of knowing how to balance social, environmental, and ethical decisions in their design choices.